BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Well-aimed Shot** `ACTIVE`

-When making a shooting attack, the first time Damrod fails an In The Way test he may make an Intelligence test.
-If passed, the In The Way roll will be successful instead.
+When making a shooting attack, the first time Damrod fails an In The Way Roll he may make an Intelligence Test.
+If the test is passed, the In The Way Roll will be successful instead.

 </div>